Monday April 12th saw gyms reopening across England, with fitness fans finally able to return to their favourite workout spots.

 14. Bring your own water

 Don’t forget to pack enough water to keep hydrated before you leave home.
-London’s original barre studio, Barrecore have advised that: “Water dispensers will not be in use, so be sure to fill up your bottle at home”.
+London’s original barre studio, Barrecore advised in July: “Water dispensers will not be in use, so be sure to fill up your bottle at home”.
 This is also the case for many gyms across the UK.

-Virgin Active has created a members’ guide online, which lists major changes that have been introduced to clubs across the UK, such as no hands-on adjustments throughout personal training sessions and group classes.
+Virgin Active created a members’ guide online, which lists major changes that have been introduced to clubs across the UK, such as no hands-on adjustments throughout personal training sessions.